GuillaumeGomez/browser-UI-test/goml-script.md

 })
 ```

+If you only want to press a key without needing to run command while it's pressed, take a look at [`press-key`](#press-key).

 #### move-cursor-to

 **move-cursor-to** command moves the mouse cursor to the given position or element.
 It expects a tuple of integers (`(x, y)`) or a CSS selector.
 Examples: